amolsharma99/GossipGirl/README.md

 Gossip Girl
 Service that Listens to changes in mongo DB.
-Interested Client can subscribe to changes based on filter
+Interested Client can subscribe to changes based on various filters.